MarouaneAEF/VAE-paper-with-animation/README.md

 **The animation above is included for pedagogical purposes.** It shows the progressive improvement of the VAE's reconstruction capabilities during training.
 The top row displays original images from the CIFAR-10 dataset, while the bottom row shows the corresponding reconstructions produced by the VAE at different training epochs.
 This visualization is invaluable for understanding how VAEs learn to compress and reconstruct data over time.

-*This animation was created using the `create_gif.py` script in this repository, which combines individual frame images showing reconstructions across 10 epochs of training.*
+*This animation was created using the `create_gif.py` script in this repository, which combines individual frame images showing reconstructions from epoch 0 (untrained model) through epoch 12.
+The stark difference between the initial random reconstructions and the final results highlights the learning process.*

 ## What is a VAE?